-Towards the end of August 2017, our son Nathan was complaining of excessive thirst.
-A pharmacist confirmed his blood sugar levels were excessively high, and after a trip to the GP and then Emergency it was confirmed that he had Type 1 diabetes.
+Towards the end of August 2017, our son Nathan (parkrunner A2139438) was complaining of excessive thirst.
+A pharmacist confirmed his blood sugar levels were excessively high, and after a trip to the doctor and then the emergency room it was confirmed that he had Type 1 diabetes.
 All this happened within an eight hour period.

 Type 1 diabetes occurs when a person’s pancreas produces little or no Insulin.
 Insulin is a hormone needed to allow sugar (glucose) to enter cells to produce energy.
 It means that Nathan has to monitor his blood sugar levels and inject units of Insulin prior to breakfast, lunch and dinner.
 He also needs to take an Insulin injection before bedtime.
 The whole family need to be aware of what to do in the event of Nathan having a ‘Hypo’, which is when blood sugar levels go so low that he may faint or go into a coma.

 Nathan was involved in soccer and also did some boxing at the time we began parkrunning together in January 2016.
 He completed the course in 41:39 by speed walking.
 He was initially reluctant about early Saturday morning starts, but after some gentle persuasion he has grown to love parkrun. parkrun provides us with some male bonding time and the chance to get some exercise together.
 Of the 20 parkruns Nathan has completed in 2017, we have done 19 together.